-In our very simple opinion, an investor considering purchasing a rental property will benefit from using Roofstock's platform to learn about markets, view nationwide opportunities and identify high potential properties that meet their investing goals.
+In my very simple opinion, an investor considering purchasing a rental property will benefit from using Roofstock's platform to learn about markets, view nationwide opportunities and identify high potential properties that meet their investing goals.
 Even if you do not purchase a property through the platform, you'll benefit from the features available and you'll make a more informed decision.

 As with all of our posts, this is not intended to provide any financial advice or solicit investments.
 This is only our opinion of the platform, services provided and potential risks we see.
 For more information please see our services page.

 Managing your investments is never easy.
 It's difficult to navigate the options and ensure you’ve invested your money in the best possible places.
 What to Invest in Today (WIT), is intended to provide clear, straightforward explanations of the platforms I explore.
 I started investing in stocks after graduating college in the early 2000s.
 From there, I progressed into bonds, options and, eventually, alternative investments.
 Along the way, I earned a master’s degree in Economics from Johns Hopkins University and an MBA from UVA's Darden School of Business.
 This blog is a way to share my experience researching new investments and tracking performance of past investments.
 Join me and, of course, share your experiences as well.
 Feel free to connect with me on LinkedIn - www.linkedin.com/in/bcarruth

 This weekend I received my market valuation for a property I am considering listing for sale through roofstock.
 Screenshot below.